 Corporate Governance System

-The Board of Directors makes decisions on matters stipulated by laws and regulations and other important matters related to general management, and is positioned as an entity that monitors the execution of duties by directors.
-Also, the Board currently comprises nine directors, including four external directors.
+The Board of Directors makes decisions on matters stipulated by laws and regulations and other important matters related to general management, and is positioned as an entity that supervises business execution.
+Also, the Board currently comprises seven directors, including four external directors.
 Board meetings are held as required in order to make prompt and flexible management decisions.

 Corporate Governance Guidelines